-- Set up a Scotia iTRADE practice account if you want to get used to the software before you dive into the deep end.
+- Set up a Scotia iTRADE practice account if you want to get used to the platform before diving in with your own funds.

 How do I contact Scotia iTRADE support?

-You can contact Scotia iTRADE by calling its customer service line at 888-872-3388 or by sending an email to the service email on its website.
-You can also visit a branch to speak to an agent if you want more information about your account.
+Scotiabank iTRADE customer service can be contacted by phone, email, mail or fax.
+You can also visit a Scotiabank branch to speak to an agent in person if you want more information about your account.

 - Use Scotia iTRADE if you’re looking for a platform that supports many order types and provides access to a wide variety of Canadian and US securities.